dealy663/offsite/offsite-svc/README.md

 generated using Luminus version "4.27"

-Offsite Service - manager of backups for members of "The Collective"
+Offsite Service - manager of backups for members of the BUC

 ## Prerequisites